If you have a busy schedule (and who doesn’t?), taking advantage of online resources is a convenient way to learn German.

 An Authentic Alternative to smarterGerman

-Plus, you can check out the program with a free FluentU trial before committing!
+Interested?
+You can check out the program with a free FluentU trial!

 The Everyday German Course offered by smarterGerman can be a convenient way to start your path toward becoming fluent in German, even if you will have to work on your speaking skills independent of it.
 The comprehensive design of the course puts the learning process into a written context, which gives it a decided advantage over traditional rote learning with dusty textbooks.

 The course may be particularly useful for those who are intimidated by German grammar—which, let’s face it, is most of us.
 By adopting an attitude that learning German should be a more intuitive process, it takes away the fear of having to spend hours studying specific grammar rules.